ivanp7/archipelago/README.md

 * status code (`code`, input/output passed by pointer);
 * pointer to transition function data (`data`).

-Transition function is called every time the state changes, before the entry state (previous state is null), and after the exit state (next state is null).
+Transition function is called:
+* every time FSM state changes,
+* before an entry state (`prev_state` is null),
+* after an exit state (`next_state` is null).

-Transition function can provide a state as output (a transitional state), which is pushed to the stack top and executed before the next state.
+Transition function can provide a so-called transitional state which is immediately pushed to the stack, thus preceding the previous stack top.

-Transition is useful for debugging and profiling purposes.
-It is encapsulated from state functions -- they don't have access to the active transition.
+Transition is hidden from state functions, which don't have any access to it.
-It stays the same during the whole finite state machine execution and cannot be changed.
+The same transition is used between any states and cannot be changed during finite state machine execution.

 # Examples